FTBTeam/FTB-Team-Dimensions/README.md

 ## Overview

+This is a companion mod for FTB modpacks which add team-based dimensions, and not intended for general usage in most packs.

 FTB Team Dimensions allows dimensions to be dynamically created for teams (FTB Teams is a required dependency).
 Players join the overworld in a prebuilt lobby structure with a portal, and on entering the portal get the option to choose from one or more "island" structures in a new dimension which will be created for their team.
-The party team will also be auto-created if it does not exist yet.
-New players can join the team in the usual way, and will be immediately ported to the team's existing dimension upon joining.
+The party team will be auto-created if it does not exist yet.
+New players can be invited the team in the usual way, and will be immediately ported to the team's existing dimension upon joining.
+If a team is disbanded, the dimension is archived, and any players in the dimension are transferred back to the overworld lobby.

 Currently, there are two chunk generation types, both for simple void dimensions:

 * Multi-biome generation with an overworld-like biome distribution; this is the default
+  * See also the `replaceColdBiomesNearSpawn` settings, which can be used to replace the biome of chunks near spawn if the biome is a cold one; cold biomes mess with exposed water blocks and cover everything with snow.
 * Single biome generation; set `singleBiomeDimension` in mod config to true to enforce a single biome for the entire dimension.
   * You can override the biome that is used via the `singleBiomeName` config setting (default is `minecraft:the_void`)